kenliao94/simple-activemq-plugin/README.md

 - Download ActiveMQ 6.x [here](https://activemq.apache.org/components/classic/download/)
 - Unzip the tarball or zip file you just downloaded.
 For example, `unzip ~/Downloads/apache-activemq-6.1.5-bin.zip`
 - Copy the built jar in the `lib` sub-folder of the installation.
 For example`cp ./target/activemq-plugin-1.0-SNAPSHOT.jar ~/Downloads/apache-activemq-6.1.5/lib/`
-- Configure the plugin in the <plugins> tag
+- Configure the plugin in the "<plugins>" tag

 ### Step 3.
 Start the ActiveMQ broker
 ```shell